 How do I provide follow up actions, information, attachments and any corrections/changes to a report?

-These can all be sent to email@example.com quoting the relevant report number.
+If you are unable to access the report again, additional information, attachments, corrections and changes can all be sent to firstname.lastname@example.org quoting the relevant report number.
 These will then be appended to your report.

 Can I make a confidential report?